 - Active participation in this seminar.

-Based on the performance, every participant will be credited with a grade.
+Based on the performance, every participant will be credited with an (internal) grade.

 - Chen, A., Rach, M., & Sehner, T. (2020).
 On the optimal combination of annuities and

 - Chen, A., Hieber, P. & Klein, J. (2019).
 Tonuity: a novel individual-oriented

 - Denuit, M. (2020): Investing in your own and peers’ risks: the simple analytics of P2P

 insurance, European Actuarial Journal 10(2).